-Then Exodus Chapter 4:12 let us know that God is our guide, our help and the one that assist us on what He asked of us to do.
+Then Exodus 4:12 let us know that God is our guide, our help, and the one that assists us on what He asked of us to do.
 This is not Moses doing his own bidding, it was a command from God to save His people.
-This shows us when God commands us to do something He will help.
-We have all that we need to what He ask because we have God.
-All that is needed is for us to just do it.
+This shows us when God commands us to do something He will help us do it.
+We have all that we need for what He asks of us because we have Him.
+All that is needed is for you to just do it.
 "Now go; I will help you speak and will teach you what to say.”
 What assurance we have with God!

 Then the Lord’s anger burned against Moses and he said, “What about your brother, Aaron the Levite?
 I know he can speak well.
 He is already on his way to meet you, and he will be glad to see you.
 You shall speak to him and put words in his mouth; I will help both of you speak and will teach you what to do.
 He will speak to the people for you, and it will be as if he were your mouth and as if you were God to him - Exodus 4:14-16.

 How many times do we miss opportunities because of fear and doubt?
-What promotion did you forfeit because of your fears, insecurities, uneasiness, and distrust in God?
+What promotion did you forfeit because of your fears, insecurities, uneasiness, and distrust in God or yourself?
 God ask Moses to do something and because of insecurity God had to use his brother Aaron instead.

 Our insecurities can hinder us from being useable by God to do great exploits during our time on earth.
-We can achieve so much and become so much if we do not allow insecurity to hinder us.
+We can achieve so much and become so much if we do not allow insecurity to get in the way.

 That same day Pharaoh gave this order to the slave drivers and overseers in charge of the people: You are no longer to supply the people with straw for making bricks; let them go and gather their own straw.
 But require them to make the same number of bricks as before; don’t reduce the quota.
 They are lazy; that is why they are crying out, ‘Let us go and sacrifice to our God.’
 Make the work harder for the people so that they keep working and pay no attention to lies - Exodus 5:6-9.

-This Scripture is an example of what is means to trust the process and to continue what has already been started even through adversity.
+This Scripture is an example of what it means to trust the process and to continue what has already been started even through adversity.

-It is so important that you do not allow yourselves to be swayed, frustrated, or angry when opposition comes against you.
+It is so important that you do not allow yourself to be swayed, frustrated, or disappointed when opposition comes against you.
 This is a recipe for you failing in life and not becoming great.
-Your resistance in life does not change the outcome because no matter what, God is still Lord (see Exodus 6:2).

 Then the Lord said to Moses, “Now you will see what I will do to Pharaoh: Because of my mighty hand he will let them go; because of my mighty hand he will drive them out of his country.
 God also said to Moses, “I am the Lord" - Exodus 6:1-2.